-- See if the chapter or House Corporation has a Parents Club (or consider starting one).
+- See if the chapter or local house corporation has a Parents Club—or consider starting one!

 - Attend the chapter Founders Day events.

-- Make a contribution to the chapter’s Philanthropic events.
+- Make a financial contribution to the chapter’s philanthropic fundraising events.

-- Ask questions about recruitment, big sister, weekly meetings, and upcoming events.
+- Ask questions!
+Show your interest in recruitment, big sis/little sis, weekly meetings, and upcoming events.

 - Learn about other opportunities by getting in touch with the President, Chapter Advisor, or the House Corporation.
 New members should receive this information in the form of a contact list.
 There may also be a parents’ newsletter you can request to receive.

-- Pay your daughter’s lifetime alumnae dues as graduation gift.
+- Pay your daughter’s lifetime alumnae dues as a graduation gift.

 What does an ideal experience look like?

-- Communicating positive messages instead of those indicating being scared, intimidated, or stressed.
+- Relaying positive messages instead of those indicating fear, intimidation, or stress

-- Being held accountable for actions and appropriate behavior.
+- Held accountable for actions and appropriate behavior

 - Supported by the members and new members in her chapter.

-Who do I contact if my daughter is having trouble within her chapter?
+Who do I contact if my daughter has trouble within her chapter?